 Our executive compensation program is a traditional design structure that has been customized to suit the business and organizational objectives of the Company.
 It includes base salary, annual cash incentive compensation, long-term incentives and executive benefits.
 Our long-term incentive program consists of stock option grants, restricted stock grants and performance unit awards.
 By design, the majority of compensation value available to our executives is considered "performance-based."
-That is, the opportunity to earn value is largely dependent on the executive and the Company meeting certain performance based."
-That is, the opportunity to earn value is largely dependent on the executive and the Company meeting certain performance based and creating shareholder value.
+That is, the opportunity to earn value is largely dependent on the Company meeting certain performance goals and creating shareholder value.
 The amount of pay that is performance-based for an executive is directly related to the level of responsibility held by the position; accordingly, our highest ranked executive has the most performance-based pay as a percentage of total compensation.
 We attempt to set realistic but challenging goals in our annual incentive and performance unit plans.
 In both cases, if we fail to meet the pre-determined standards, no plan-based compensation is earned by executives.